|

 crystal salt as well as a range of other spices.
 The mills that we offer, below, feature ceramic milling mechanisms with stainless fittings and spindles.
 That means that they will not corrode

 when used with aggressively corrosive materials such as salt and will wear for a long time, even when used with harder seeds and corms.
-The retaining "nut" at the top of the mill is a

 parallel-sided, chrome plated item which looks well enough as supplied, but is of this form so that, if the mood takes you, you can create a fancy wooden finial to glue in place over the top

-nut to personalise your creation.
 Please note that the kits listed DO NOT include timber: A square blank of 2 inches square and at least an inch longer than the nominal spindle length is required to complete the

-project.
 The instructions for the making of mills have been much improved thanks to the efforts of Chris West, author of the definitive modern book on the making of condiment mills of all types

 "Turning Salt & Pepper Shakers and Mills" (see below).
 This book is highly recommended to anyone embarking on the production of these useful implements.
-We know from experience that it is often a challenge to find a collection of drills that match